Connect with Shonaka

 I believe in the power education has to change the trajectory of a person’s life.
 As a first-generation college student and law school graduate, I have experienced first-hand how education can break the poverty cycle in families.
 I do this work because all kids, no matter their background, should have access to great teachers which can lead them to great success in life.”

-Vice President for District-Wide Opportunity Culture Implementation
+Senior Vice President, Opportunity Culture Implementation